-FSI’s products are principally comprised of food and medical grade non-toxic raw materials which are chemically engineered into final products that are then certified to be safe for the environment and for humans to use in their intended applications.
-These products do not interfere with the recycling process of those substrates onto which they are coated or infused into.
+FSI products are principally comprised of food and medical-grade non-toxic raw materials wherever possible.
+The final products are them certified to be safe for human handling and have minimal environmental impact.
+These products do not interfere with the recycling process of the substrates they are coated on or infused into.

-With the financial support of both the Department of Industry, Science, Energy and Resources and UNSW, FSI has established a substantial R&D team at UNSW to develop an alternative to silicon for solar modules which uses toxic chemicals and a large amount of energy during the manufacturing process.
-This new perovskite technology is designed to harvest solar energy from the unused vertical surfaces of buildings, including windows, and infrastructure.
+With the financial support of both the Department of Industry, Science, Energy and Resources, FSI has established a substantial R&D team at UNSW to develop an alternative to silicon for solar modules which uses toxic chemicals and a large amount of energy during the manufacturing process.
+This new perovskite technology is designed to harvest solar energy from the unused vertical surfaces of buildings and infrastructure.

 FSI’s wildfire and polymer coating products are designed to better protect humans, property, infrastructure, flora and fauna from the ravages of wildfire which is progressively worsening as a consequence of global warming.